toddaustin07/onlinestatusmon/README.md

   smartthings devices
   ```

+A device ID is a 36-character hexidecimal string in the standard UUID format:  xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 *Note that the Device IDs required for this driver are **not** available from the IDE (soon to be sunset)*

 ## Installation & Configuration